moddy3d/pixelstore/README.md

 pixelstore
 ==========

-pixelstore is a distributed image store.
+pixelstore is a distributed image store with a RESTful interface.

 service pre-requisites
 -----------------------

-before you set up `pixelstore` as a service, you will need to have an instances of cassandra and elasticsearch running.  check out `config.json`.
+before you set up `pixelstore` as a service, you will need to have an instance of cassandra running.  check out `config.json`.

 running tests
 -------------